SoftwareAG/c8y-docs/content/web/libraries-bundle/client.md

 weight: 20
 ---

-he @c8y/client is an isomorphic (node and browser) Javascript client library for the [Cumulocity IoT](http://www.cumulocity.com) platform API.
+The @c8y/client is an isomorphic (node and browser) Javascript client library for the [Cumulocity IoT](http://www.cumulocity.com) platform API.

 ### Installation